How to Use Activated Charcoal for Plants?

 Step 1

-Using a measuring tape, take the dimension and calculate the area of the planting site.
-Do make sure that the quantity of activated charcoal is proportional to the area of the garden.
+Using a measuring tape, take the dimensions and calculate the area of the planting site.
+Ensure that the quantity of activated charcoal is proportional to the area of the garden.
 One pound of activated charcoal is sufficient for about two square feet of garden area.

 Step 2